 - Test each smoke alarm weekly to be sure it is installed correctly and operates properly. - Test smoke alarms after the recreational vehicle has been in storage, before each trip, and at least once a week during use. - Stand at arm's length from the smoke alarm when testing.
 The alarm horn is loud to alert you to an emergency.
 The alarm horn may be harmful to your hearing. - The test button accurately tests all functions.
-DO NOT use an open flame. - Smoke alarm will NOT sound in and around flames-only smoke.
+DO NOT use an open flame. - Smoke alarm will NOT sound in and around flames, only smoke.
 Life time on smoke alarm is 10 years.

-Test smoke alarm operation after vehicle has been in storage, before each trip, and at least once per week during use.
+at least once per week during use.
 Failure to comply may result in serious injury.